Revolutionising Education: The Best Virtual Classrooms for Universities in 2024

 1. Digital Samba

 Digital Samba is our answer to your virtual classroom needs.
 We’ve created an encrypted and GDPR-compliant video conferencing solution perfect for large and small groups.
-Our platform was made in Europe and offers premier stability, customer support, customisation and one of the richest feature sets on the market.
+Our platform was made in Europe and offers premier stability, customer support, and customisation.
+It is also one of the richest feature sets on the market.
 Our pricing is super flexible and scalable.
 There is a package for every type of educational institution.
 Interested in giving us a try?
 Request a live demo.

 Key features